-- Q. Does Mr. Bryant believe GMO could have realized a lower cost of debt if it had been able to issue the debt directly rather than through GPE? - A. Mr. Bryant indicates that even if GMO had issued the debt, because GMO does not have a minimum of three years of audited financial statements, it would have needed a GPE guarantee in order to issue the debt.
+Mr. Bryant indicates that even if GMO had issued the debt, because GMO A. does not have a minimum of three years of audited financial statements, it would have needed a GPE guarantee in order to issue the debt.
 Consequently, the cost of debt would have been based on GPE's ratings profile.
 This is interesting because it implies that even if GMO had been owned by an 'AA' rated entity, a very strong credit rating, the debt issued by GMO would have required a guarantee from GPE, and therefore, the required return would have been based on GPE's rating profile.
 In this hypothetical situation, the debt assumed by GPE would have been priced consistent with an 'AA' rating, but any debt issued subsequent to GPE's acquisition would be based on a 'BBB-' rating without regard to the previous stand-alone credit profile of the prior entity.
+Ideally, the cost of capital for any specific business segment should be based on the risk profile of the assets in that segment, not the risk

+Does Mr. Bryant believe GMO could have realized a lower cost of debt if it

-Ideally, the cost of capital for any specific business segment should be based on the risk profile of the assets in that segment, not the risk profile of the consolidated entity that owns the segment.
-This was the rationale for not charging GMO ratepayers for debt costs higher than those consistent with a 'BBB' rating.
-If GMO's assets had been acquired without the accompanying Aquila legacy debt, there is no rational reason to believe GMO would have been rated any lower than KCPL, which is rated 'BBB'.
-Consequently, costs of debt issued by GPE on behalf of GMO should be consistent with this rating as well. - Q. What methodology disagreement does Mr. Bryant have with your proposed adjustment to GPE's August 15, 2010, 3-year, \$250 million debt offering? - A. Mr. Bryant claims that my use of the average utility bond yield for 3-year bonds for the month of August 2010, the month in which GPE issued these bonds, does not debt. fact that GMO currently has a split rating from S&P and I Moody's for i its senior uns secured consider factors s such as a new issue concession of approxi nately 20-25 basis points and the
+- 16 GMO's assets had been acquired without the accompanying Aquila legacy debt, there is no rational reason to believe GMO would have been rated any lower than KCPL, which is rated - 'BBB'.
+Consequently, costs of debt issued by GPE on behalf of GMO should be consistent - 19 with this rating as well. - What methodology disagreement does Mr. Bryant have with your proposed Q. adjustment to GPE's August 15, 2010, 3-year, \$250 million debt offering? - A. Mr. Bryant claims that my use of the average utility bond yield for 3-year bonds for the month of August 2010, the month in which GPE issued these bonds, does not consider factors such as a new issue concession of approximately 20-25 basis points and the fact that GMO currently has a split rating from S&P and Moody's for its senior unsecured debt.